-"A Conservation Impact Statement for the proposed new dwelling at the rear of No. 1 The Crescent has been provided as part of the Planning Application.
+'A design rationale has been included in the Planning Report for the new dwelling.
+An Architectural (Conservation) Impact Statement has also been provided as part of the Planning Application.
 The Architectural Impact Assessment provides details on the overall site context and assesses the impact of the proposed development to the external fabric and character of the Protected Structure and context of the Protected Terrace at the Crescent, Lucan.
-It is agreed that due to the sites topography and the distance from the rear of the Protected Structure to the dropped level of the rear garden the visual impacts are negligible.
+It is agreed that due to the site's topography and the distance from the rear of the Protected Structure to the dropped level of the rear garden the visual impacts are negligible.
 The overall design of the proposed new Mews dwelling ensures that it sits sensitively within the site.
-The location and design of the new dwelling does not cause any visual impacts and No. 1 The Crescent, and the terrace remain the dominant structures on the site and their setting is not compromised as the Mews sits completely separately.
+The location and design of the new dwelling does not cause any visual impacts and No. 1A The Crescent, and the terrace remain the dominant structures on the site and their setting is not compromised as the Mews sits completely separately.
+It is considered that the overall setting of the Protected Structure (1A The Crescent - RPS Re.

-An Architectural Design Report has also been provided which includes a design rationale which describes the new Mews "as setting high design standard of design while being modern in its aesthetic, the proposed development will be respectful to the dominant status of the original terraced dwelling and the overall setting of the Protected Terrace".
-The location of the proposed mews dwelling has been carefully considered so as not to impact negatively on the terrace or the view from the terrace from the rear site.
-It is considered that the overall setting of the Protected Structure (1 The Crescent - RPS Re.
 095) is not compromised by the proposed new development given the plot size and site levels.
 The overall design reflects a number of mitigation measures to minimise any potential visual impact.
-A 'green wall' planting regime of native evergreen ivy is proposed along the north facing side of the main retaining wall facing the sloping garden and existing landscape".
+A 'green wall' planting regime of native evergreen ivy is proposed along the north facing side of the main retaining wall facing the sloping garden and existing landscape.
+Additional architectural elements are also proposed to reduce any visual impacts.
+It is also proposed to reintroduce a random rubble stone wall to sympathetically tie into the existing rear boundary.'